Osama-Yusuf/AWS-EC2-Status-Controller/README.md

 ## Features

 [**aws_ec2.sh:**](#1-aws_ec2sh)
-* Scan all regions for instances
+* Scan all regions for launched instances (whether they are running or not)
 * Saves scanned instances to a file for later use
 * Check, start, stop and terminate specific instances or all in a specific region
 * Check later for regions scanned by ./ec2status.py regions